ru37z/socbed-acsac-2021/evaluation/README.md

 We also included the Sigma rules used for the Evaluation in the `rules` directory.
 These rules were downloaded from the [official Sigma repository](https://github.com/SigmaHQ/sigma).
-Use the following command to create Sigma alerts from the Windows Event log file:
+Use the following command to create Sigma alerts from the Windows Event log file (can take several minutes):

 ```
 ./check_sigma.pex winlogbeat_1.jsonl rules/ > sigma_1.jsonl